MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 10. Return to the Active Directory page, by selecting **Contoso** from the top left corner of the screen, just above where it says Groups, to return to the Contoso Azure Active Directory page.

-11. From the left navigation panel select **Users**.
+11. From the left navigation panel, select **Users**.

 12. Select **Adele Vance** from the list of users.

 13. Select **Reset password** from the top of the page.
-Since you have not previously signed in as Adele Vance, you will need to reset the password
+Since you haven't previously signed in as Adele Vance, you'll need to reset the password

 14. When the password reset window opens, select **Reset Password**.
-IMPORTANT, make a note of the new password, as you will need it in a subsequent task, to be able to sign in as the user.
+IMPORTANT, make a note of the new password, as you'll need it in a subsequent task, to be able to sign in as the user.

 15. Close the password reset window by selecting the **X** at the top right corner of the page.